Opentrons/opentrons/DEV_SETUP.md

 pyenv --version
 ```

 Now, install the required version of Python.
-Use the latest available version of `3.7.x`, which is `3.7.13` at the time or writing.
+Use the latest available version of `3.7.x`, which is `3.7.13` at the time of writing.

 ```shell
 pyenv install 3.7.13